rsm-gh/akbl/README.md

 # Software Features

 AKBL is a software to control the lights of Alienware computers (The keyboard, the logo, the speakers, etc..).
+It includes a Graphical Interphase, a System Try Indicator, Default Commands, and Python Bindings.

 ## Graphical Interface